portainer/portainer-docs/docs/source/configuration.rst

 Use your own logo
 =================

-**Deprecation notice**: the ``--logo`` flag is deprecated and will be remove in future versions.
-Use the settings section in Portainer UI to change the logo.

 You do not like our logo?
 Want to make Portainer more corporate?
 Don't worry, you can easily switch for an external logo (it must be exactly 155px by 55px) using the ``--logo`` flag:

 .. code-block:: bash